Bipolar II disorder: Depressive episodes

 It is during depressive episodes that BP-II patients often seek help.
 Symptoms may be syndromal or subsyndromal.

 Depressive episodes in BP-II can present similarly to those experienced in unipolar depressive disorders.
 Patients characteristically experience a depressed mood and may describe themselves as feeling sad, gloomy, down in the dumps, or hopeless, for most of the day, nearly every day.
 In children, this can present with an irritable mood.
 Most patients report significant fatigue, loss of energy, or tiredness.
 Patients or their family members may note diminished interest in usual activities such as sex, hobbies, or daily routines.
 Many patients report a change in appetite along with associated weight change.
 Sleep disturbances may be present, and can manifest as problems falling or staying asleep, frequent awakenings, excessive sleep, or difficulties getting up in the morning.
 Around half of depressed patients develop changes in psychomotor activity, described as slowness in thinking, speaking, or movement.
 Conversely, they may also present with agitation, with inability to sit still or wringing their hands.
 Changes in posture, speech, facial expression, and grooming can be observed.
 Other signs and symptoms include changes in posture and facial expression, slowed speech, poor hygiene, unkempt appearance, feelings of guilt, shame, or helplessness, diminished ability to concentrate, nihilistic thoughts, and suicidal ideation.

-Many experts in the field have attempted to find reliable differences between BP-I depressive episodes and episodes of major depressive disorder, but the data is inconsistent.
+Many experts in the field have attempted to find reliable differences between BP-II depressive episodes and episodes of major depressive disorder (MDD), but the data is inconsistent.
 However, some clinicians report that patients who came in with a depressive episode, but were later diagnosed as having bipolar disorder often presented with hypersomnia, increased appetite, psychomotor retardation, and a history of antidepressant-induced hypomania.
-Evidence also suggests that BP-II is strongly associated with atypical depression.
+Evidence also suggests that unlike MDD depressive episodes, BP-II depressive episodes tend to include symptoms more commonly associated with atypical depression, such as overeating or oversleeping.
+Other factors that can distinguish BP-II from MDD are age of onset, which is lower for BP, the frequency of recurrence, which is greater for BP-II, and bipolar disorder family history (both type 1 and 2).